sigmf/SigMF/extensions/spatial.sigmf-ext.md

 a uniform phase signal; for more complicated arrays this value is determined by antenna mechanical or electrical geometry and will be specific to the design.
 The azimuth is specified in degrees east of true north and elevation (if provided) is in degrees above the horizon.
+The `aperture_azimuth` field is also available for simpler specification when this is more appropriate.

 The `emitter_bearing` field within a `captures` segment is used to specify the ground truth bearing of all signals contained within a multichannel dataset,